 The previous section gave a high-level view of what a language is: a collection of data, operations, control operators, and other features that let us write programs.
 That doesn't tell us how to implement a language though.
-From a implementation standpoint, what is a programming language?
+What does it mean to implement a programming language?